 5. Delete the Program Files\Bonjour folder.

-The first command will stop and remove Bonjour Service from your computer.
-To confirm, go to Start -> Run and type services.msc.
-Look for Bonjour Service name.
-If it’s not there, you’ve successfully removed it.
-If you’re unable to remove the Bonjour Service, you can download Turn Off Bonjour to automatically remove the service.
-The second command will unregister the associated mdnsNSP.dll so the folder can be deleted.
-If there is an error in trying to unregister the file from step 2 or the Turn Off Bonjour tool, you can always renaming the mdnsNSP.dll file to mdnsNSP.old before rebooting.
+To confirm the Bonjour service has been removed, go to Start -> Run and type services.msc.
+Look for the Bonjour Service name.
+If it’s not there, you’ve successfully removed Bonjour.
+If there is an error in trying to unregister the file from step 2 or the Turn Off Bonjour tool, you can always try renaming the mdnsNSP.dll file to mdnsNSP.old before rebooting.

 If there are still erroneous entries left in Add/Remove they might be removable by simply double clicking on them, or alternatively you could use a utility such as CCleaner to “Delete entry” from the Uninstall function.

-If you encountered problems after uninstalling or removing Bonjour could lead to you needing to reinstall it again, you can download and reinstall it using the below link.
+Encountering any problems after uninstalling or removing Bonjour could lead to you needing to reinstall it again, you can download and reinstall it using the below link.
 It should then install properly and be easier to remove again.
 The installer also has a Repair and uninstall option built in which you may also be able to use.